This post: baby tummy massage for constipation, colic + gas.

 Thankfully, I discovered this simple tummy massage when our first baby was an infant, and used it for each of my little ones.

-The cute little guy in those pictures is my oldest son at about three months old.
-He sure loved his tummy massaged!
+The cute little guy in the collage below is my oldest son, when we was about three months old.

 The point is to work any air (gas) down and out, as well as to relieve any built-up pressure.

-Repeat this motion several times before going on to the next step, which is-
+Repeat this motion several times before going on to the next step-